 At the start of 2021, Disney World stopped sending free MagicBands to their on-site resort guests.
 Those guests would now need to either reuse an old MagicBand or purchase a new one, either online ahead of their vacation or at one of the gift shops in Disney World.

 Since then, Disney World launched MagicMobile, a new way of using your smart phone for park admission, FastPass+ redemption (when available), and (eventually) as a payment method.
-With your phone essentially acting as a MagicBand, is it time to toss all of those wearable devices in the trash?
+With your phone essentially acting as a MagicBand, and a revamped MagicBand+ on the way, is it time to toss all of those old wearable devices in the trash?

 Not so fast!
 Bidding a fond farewell to your old MagicBands may not necessarily be the best choice for you right now.
 If you have an upcoming Disney World vacation, you now have the choice of whether you want to continue to use MagicBands, or if you want to give MagicMobile a try.